 Recent expectations that standout underclassmen quarterbacks Dante Moore (Oregon) and Ty Simpson (Alabama) will stay in college for at least another year have reduced the number of likely first-round quarterbacks in the class from three to one.
-With the value of quarterbacks tending to vary drastically in relation to the scarcity at the position, new names are sure to rise.
+With the value of quarterbacks tending to vary drastically in relation to the scarcity at the position and the demand in the league, new names are sure to rise.

 We saw this two years ago, when Caleb Williams and Jayden Daniels were considered the only two first-round worthy passers of the class early on in the pre-draft process.
 When it became clear that several teams were looking to draft a top quarterback in the first round, other names quickly started climbing the board.
 Drake Maye, considered a late-first-rounder at best early on, elevated all the way up to No. 3 overall.
 Michael Penix Jr., J.J.
 McCarthy, and Bo Nix were all considered Day 2 or 3 picks early on, but all three ended up in the top 12 picks of the draft.